There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period Online Online timetabled

-- Indicative assessments in this unit are as follows: (1) creating wiki website entries; (2) oral presentation; and (3) essay.
+- Indicative assessments in this unit are as follows: (1) wiki and (2) essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

-- enrolment in the Graduate Certificate in Autism Diagnosis (70230)
+- Enrolment in 70230 Graduate Certificate in Autism Diagnosis or prior approval and satisfy the eligibility criteria

 - Contact hours